Kidnapping of Charley Ross

 Charles Brewster "Charley" Ross (born May 4, 1870 – disappeared July 1, 1874) was the primary victim of the first American kidnapping for ransom to receive widespread media coverage.
 His fate remains unknown, and his case is one of the most famous disappearances in U.S. history.

 Abduction

 On July 1, 1874, four-year-old Charley Ross and his five-year-old brother, Walter Lewis Ross, were playing in the front yard of their family's home in Germantown, a well-to-do section of Philadelphia, Pennsylvania.
 A horse-drawn carriage pulled up to the residence and the boys were approached by two men who offered candy and fireworks if they would take a ride with them.
 These two men were known to the boys, as they had been visiting with candy in the days preceding July 1.
-So the boys agreed, and were transported through Philadelphia to a store where Walter was directed to buy fireworks inside with 25 cents given to him.
+So the boys agreed, and were transported through Philadelphia to a store where Walter was directed to buy fireworks inside with 25 cents ($ today) given to him.
 Walter did so, but the carriage left without him.
 Charley Ross was taken away and never seen again.